andres81/Model_of_the_Psyche/case-files/democracy/README.md

 What role did journalists play?
 Do they have a right to target police officers who were ordered to use force to end the protects that were factually no longer lawful, peaceful, and legitimate?
 How is it possible that members of the staff of the UvA still referred to the protests as "peaceful"?
-How legitimate is that?
+How legitimate is that in itself?